kevindelord/swift-style-guide/README.markdown

 * The constants should be in one single constants files called Constants.swift or Constants.h.
 Of course this file should also be prefix depending on your project.
 * As said earlier, the more your file is structured the better: Create structures, add comments and pragma marks.
 * Try to avoid single and anarchic constants without logic or explanation around.
+In such case they are just magic numbers hidden behind a constant.
-* Here, what `constant` means is all strings/numbers that are fixed and can't be dynamically changed.
+* The term `constant` refers to all strings/numbers that are fixed and can't be dynamically changed.
 They are used for database keys, API endpoints and response codes, user default keys, segue identifiers, etc. Actually all values that should not change.
 But if they do, they are all created in one single file and the change will take mostly 5 seconds.

 **Preferred:**